coreBOS/coreBOSDocumentation/user/pages/04.user-manual/01.issue/120/item.md

 This called my attention to a few things.
 First the big difference between the majority of the calls and the gettranslation method.
 I looked at the gettranslation call and saw that this method simply does a few lookups in some files and arrays.
 No database access nor complex conditions, nor including of many files.
 So it isn't a question optimizing on the portal side but on the coreBOS side.

 The other thing that caught my attention was how many login request were being made.
 After studying the code a bit I realized that Yii creates an object for each entity it retrieves from coreBOS and the way we have created the connection, each of these objects has their own connection.
 So this is something we will have to change to make it go a bit faster, but it will not make a significant change as we are already doing this indirectly.
 In our first optimization we activated Yii file level cache and cache the connection, so, although each object has their own connection object, in the end all these objects are all using the same connection. **Note: I am profiling with the cache deactivated**.
-This is the bug report for this change: ~issue:48~

 My next step was to have a look at the to_html() function inside coreBOS as it was next on the profile list.
 As can be seen by the profile, 69232 calls to is_string() which consume 0.11 seconds are made.
 There is little to be done here.

 ![](coreboscp_profile004.png?width=100%)

 The next consumer is strtolower on $default_charset.
 This can be squeezed a bit.
 Simply by standarizing the $default_charset variable contents we can completely avoid this function.
 This is the necessary change: